pankajigec26/Python-Json-Parser/README.md

 # Python-Json-Parser

-This simple framework is aim to parse json data , nodes in current case  , and then use their values in robotframework.
+This simple framework is aim to parse json data and then use the parse data in #robotframework

-Consider Node ("s6","ios") kindly refer  sample_json
+Consider Node ("s6","ios") from  sample_json

-all the values between the nodes are stored in a dictionary as key value pair e.g.
+all the values between the nodes are stored in a dictionary as key value pair e.g. "title" as key and "android" as value

-"title" as key and "android" as value
+our target is to create variable dynamically in a robot file with values assigned to them as per json eg below variable at runtime  with values

-and at runtime new variables are getting created based on the keys present in dictionary and been assigned to their respective values in calling.robot eg. variable title created dynamically with value title=android
+#title=android

-A liitle talk on the files present in this repository
+Some descriptions for the file present

-Sample_json.json
+#Sample_json.json

 Sample json file to give demo

-jsonparser.py
+#jsonparser.py
 Pyhton file which have methods defined to parse the data

-json_env.py
+#json_env.py
 A python file where you declare some variables to start with

 	device='S6'
 	dest_device='ios'
 	path='sample_json.json'

-Calling.robot
+#Calling.robot

 Main robot file which actually creates variables dynamically and assign values to them as present in json

-run.bat
+#run.bat
 command to run this framework is stored here , we are passing json_env.py at runtime